Holyrood Park: St Anthony's Chapel

-History

-There are no records of the building of the chapel but James Grant says that the tradition was that the chapel was set up to protect a nearby holy spring (St Anthony's Well).
-This apparently dried up completely in 1674 but after some decades it rematerialised at a lower point.

-Although the chapel is now in ruinous condition, we do have some idea of what the chapel may once have looked like from historical and archaeological research.
-An 18th century record describes it as:

-"a beautiful Gothick building, well suited to the rugged sublimity of the rock ...
-At its west end there was a tower .. about forty feet high." - Hugo Arnot, The History of Edinburgh 1779.

-The Chapel is depicted on Richard Lee's sketch plan of Edinburgh at the time of Lord Hertford's raid on Edinburgh in 1544.

 Muschat's Cairn

 This cairn is situated by the Duke's Walk at the eastern (Meadowbank) end of Holyrood Park.
 It commemorates an event on 17 October 1720 when Nicol Muschat, an unemployed surgeon, cut his wife's throat at this spot.
 He was tried and hanged on 6 January 1721 for this crime.
 At his trial he said that he had simply tired of her.

 The present cairn consists of boulders cemented together and was erected in 1823 replacing an earlier cairn which had been removed c.1789.
 This earlier cairn was formed over several years by the tradition of laying stones on the cairn "in token of the people's abhorrence and reprobation of the deed".
 It was situated some way to the west of the present cairn with Sir Walter Scott placing it about a furlong to the east of St. Anthony's Chapel.
 Scott mentions the cairn several times in the novel, The Heart of Midlothian, by siting Jeanie Dean's tryst with the outlaw, George Robertson, at this spot.
 The site of the so-called Jeanie Deans Cottage can also be seen in Holyrood Park at the south end of St. Leonards Bank.